 How do I get to the special shuttle in case of a métro service interruption?

-Three stops are available at this station and the signs are easily identifiable since they are green, the color of the métro line they serve.
+If Orange line is also disrupted, three stops are available at this station and the signs are easily identifiable since they are green, the color of the métro line they serve.

 - Eastbound towards Honoré-Beaugrand: Bus stop 52627, located southwest side of René-Lévesque, at the corner of Saint-Alexandre.